-This curated list of resources is meant to welcome environmental scientists who are curious about engaging in open data science.
+This curated list of resources is meant to welcome environmental scientists who are interested about engaging in open data science.
 This R-focused list is not meant to be comprehensive of all the incredible resources available; it represents a selection of material immediately useful to scientists we have worked with.
-Additonally, Openscapes resources are below.
-This page is under development and currently leverages previous work.
+It is an evolving effort and Openscapes resources are also listed below.

 WORKING COLLABORATIVELY, OPENLY, & EFFICIENTLY

 Thinking deliberately about data and embracing existing open tools and workflows for science increases efficiency, broadens the scientific questions that can be asked, introduces a network of online allies outside scientific domains, and makes it easier to ask for help.

 For example, the Ocean Health Index describes how open software and borrowing practices from software engineers was game-changing for collaborative coding and communication.

 - Our path to better science in less time using open data science tools — Lowndes et al. 2017 Nature Ecology & Evolution

 - Data-intensive ecological research is catalyzed by open science and team science - Cheruvelil & Soranno 2018 BioScience